Dang Airport

 Dang Airport (IATA: DNP, ICAO: VNDG), also known as Tarigaun Airport, is a domestic airport located in Tulsipur serving Dang District, a district in Lumbini Province in Nepal.

 Facilities

-The airport resides at an elevation of 2100 ft above mean sea level.
+The airport is at an elevation of 2100 ft above mean sea level.
 It has one runway which is 832 m in length.

 Airlines and destinations

 Access

 The airport is located at Rapti Highway.
 It is able to serve the whole district, as it lies 23 km west of Ghorahi.